blbadger/blbadger.github.io/3-body-problem.md

 ### Newtonian mechanics

-Newtonian mechanics are often thought to render the motion of celestial bodies a solved problem: as the laws of motion have been found, the only thing left to do is to apply them to the heavenly bodies to know where they will go.
+Newtonian mechanics are often thought to render the motion of planets and stars a solved problem: as the laws of motion have been found, the only thing left to do is to apply them to the heavenly bodies to know where they will go.
 Consulting the section on Newtonian mechanics in Feynman's lectures on physics (vol. 1 section 9-9), we find this confident statement:

 "Now armed with the tremendous power of Newton's laws, we can not only calculate such simple motions but also, given only a machine to handle the arithmetic, even the tremendously complex motions of the planets, to as high a degree of precision as we wish!"